ncomputers/neo/README.md

 ## Release

 Run `python scripts/release_tag.py` to generate a changelog entry and tag a new version.
 The helper queries merged pull requests since the last tag and groups entries by label.
 A `release` workflow is available for manual triggering via the GitHub UI.

+## Deployment

+A `deploy` GitHub Actions workflow builds Docker images, verifies staging with preflight, smoke, canary, and accessibility gates, then waits for manual approval before a blue/green production rollout with automatic rollback on failure.
+See `docs/CI_CD.md` for details.